-Biology (AS)
+Biology (A.S.)

-Students selecting Biology will complete a broad program in biological and related physical scienc-es.
-They will be prepared to pursue employment or further studies in fields such as zoology, botany, micro-biology, ecology, wildlife biology, molecular biology, biotechnology, as well as many other fields of biology according to their interests.
-All AS degrees require ANY BIO class to fulfill the Science Core.
+Students selecting Biology will complete a broad program in biological and related physical sciences.
+They will be prepared to pursue employment or further studies in fields such as zoology, botany, microbiology, ecology, wildlife biology, molecular biology, biotechnology, as well as many other fields of biology according to their interests.